Goldmensch/pymarkdown-java-references/README.md

 In this environment, you can use the `ref` variable to get the resolved [reference entity](src/markdown_javadoc_references/entities.py).
 Now you can just use a `match` construct to define the specific formatting for each entity type.

+The provided code then should just `return` the string presented to the user.
+The (class) names `Klass`, `Field` and `Method` are automatically imported for you.
+Please take a look at the [source code](src/markdown_javadoc_references/entities.py) to learn more about the data and utility functions of each entity.
+You need some basic python programming skills to do this (or just ask ChatGPT).

+> [!NOTE]
+> The content of this config option will be copied in as the body of a python function.

 Example (default formatter):
 ```python